The Australian Parliament passes the Harper Reforms, implementing the most significant changes to Australia's competition laws in more than 20 years.

 Allens' Competition, Consumer & Regulatory team are the advisers of choice in Australia.

-Our team offers clients experience, expertise and commonsense in dealing with the full spectrum of trade practices issues, including:
+Our team offers an unrivalled level of experience, expertise and commonsense in dealing with the full spectrum of competition and consumer law issues, including:

 - mergers and acquisitions;

 - anti-competitive conduct allegations;

 We offer corporate and government clients the full range of services, from advice on competition and consumer law and submissions to the ACCC on mergers; to defending litigation and developing compliance programs.
 We have acted in many of Australia's major cartel investigations, prosecutions and class actions, high-profile mergers, access disputes and consumer protection proceedings.
 We conduct litigation and represent clients before the ACCC, the Australian Competition Tribunal, the National Competition Council and the Federal Court.
 We also assist clients to structure their growth and acquisition plans to minimise competition law issues.